-After discussion with her oncologist and learning more about the women who face the same challenge, the disparity within the healthcare system became apparent.
+After a discussion with her oncologist and learning more about the women who face the same challenges, the disparity within the healthcare system became apparent.
 Becky is lucky.
 She has incredible doctors, great insurance, access to a wonderful hospital, and an entire squad ready to help at a moment’s notice.
 This constant stream of support has been essential in her battle with cancer and the positivity she has been able to maintain throughout this entire experience.

 Welcome to treatment trunk.
 A service we started to pay forward the sense of community, support, and positive outlook our family so desperately needed during this challenging time.
 We are founded in family - by family - and know first-hand the importance of love, and what it means to be there even when you cannot.